 6. Road America in Plymouth, Wisconsin

 Smack in the midst of Wisconsin’s gorgeous, glacial Kettle Moraine Forest is a classic 4.048 miles of track that has never changed configuration since it was first paved in 1955.
-The course was registered on the National Register of Historic Places in 2006.
+This is one of a number of NASCAR home tracks to be registered on the National Register of Historic Places, earning that title in 2006.